 Don’t forget: stay hydrated and keep an energy bar or sweet snack in your pocket to give you a quick boost.
 It’s a good way to maintain your energy levels throughout the day.

 For your own safety and that of others, it’s important to keep the rules in mind as you ski.
-Here are some simple rules to follow to stay safe on your ski trip:

 And if you take a tumble (it happens to us all!) stay calm, allow others to get past, and report the accident if needs be.